elpie89/elpie89.github.io/_posts/2019-05-13-Pyhton3dsMAX.md

 title: Tool Development in 3Ds Max
 ---

 In the last month I moved into a new position in my company, I decided to be more focused on tool development for 3DS Max.
-I'm still a Technical Artist but fortunately this title is very large and give me the possibility to change when I'm little bit bored, or I think it is time to improve my skill in some area
+I'm still a Technical Artist but fortunately, this role is very large and give me the possibility to change when I'm a little bit bored, or I think it is time to improve my skill in some area
 I really think that to learn something I need to get out of my comfort zone.
 That's why I grabbed 3DS Max (leaving my beloved Maya) and I decided to build my tools completely in Python

  <!--more-->

-So let's keep it clear, 3DS Max has a really non mature python SDK, the fastest way to write tools in max for year has been MaxScript(And almost certainly ,it is still the same today)
+So let's keep it clear, 3DS Max has a really nonmature python SDK, the fastest way to write tools in Max for years has been MaxScript(and almost certainly, it is still the same today)
-But there is a different between a fast job and a proper job I mean with maxscript, from what I see you can do everything, but the point is..how?
+But there is a difference between a fast job and a proper job I mean with maxscript, from what I see you can do everything, but the point is..how?
 Is it correct to call pieces of code in maxscript, randomly call batch script, or inject .Net code to achieve something?
 Can you make unit test development, or create a sort of SDK to avoid to reinvent the wheel every time you make a tool?
 I don't think so.
-I studied a bit of max script before to take my decision to switch to python.
+I studied a bit of maxscript before to take my decision to switch to python.
 To be honest, in a professional environment everyone should be able to prototype quickly and mess around with some maxscript cycle
-But the moment you start to do some complex tool, trying to write a complex UI, accessing library and processes outside 3dsMax, it is clear that max script is not enough, and also I do not like to learn languages useless.
+But the moment you start to do some complex tool, trying to write a complex UI, accessing library and processes outside 3dsMax, it is clear that maxscript is not enough, and also I do not like to learn useless languages.

-So I choose python and lets say if we can really use it in all his power in 3DSMax
+So I choose python and let's say if we can really use it in all his power in 3DSMax

 Disclaimer:
 Every language has is pro and cons but until Autodesk will continue to write documentation like a chimp, do not stress if you fill frustrated if you spend one hour looking for a function, it's simply Autodesk

-Lets analyze some pro and cons
+Let's analyze some pro and cons

 I added a personal evaluation to the documentation based on a range from 0 to 5